otv1/vue-property-decorator-to-vue-3-setup-api/README.md

   -p, --path         The path to the file or directory to convert

   -d, --destination  Specify the path to the destination directory.
 Defaults to
                      the current path.
   -v, --vue          Set the Vue target version.
-By default, it is set to
+By default, it is set to 2.
+Use
-                     2. Use 3 to convert to Vue 3.
+                     3 to convert to Vue 3.
 The difference is related to v-model.
-  -g, --no-grouping  Deactivate the grouping of declarations for refs/reactive.
+  -g, --grouping     Activate the grouping of declarations for refs/reactive.

   -n, --no-comment   Disable the inclusion of informative comments within the
                      JavaScript code for importing the modelWrapper.